 Evangeline's most significant contract is a natural gas sales agreement with Entergy that expires in January 2013.
-Under this contract, Evangeline is obligated to make available-for-sale and deliver to Entergy certain specified minimum contract quantities of natural gas on an hourly, daily, monthly and annual basis.
-The sales contract provides for minimum annual quantities of 36.75 BBtus.
+Under this contract, Evangeline is obligated to make available for sale and deliver to Entergy certain specified minimum contract quantities of natural gas on an hourly, daily, monthly and annual basis.
+The sales contract provides for minimum annual quantities of 36.75 billion British thermal units ("BBtus").

 In connection with the Entergy sales contract, Evangeline has entered into a natural gas purchase contract with Acadian Gas that contains annual purchase provisions that correspond to Evangeline's sales commitments to Entergy.
 The pricing terms of the sales agreement with Entergy and Evangeline's purchase agreement with Acadian Gas are based on a monthly weighted-average market price of natural gas (subject to certain market index price ceilings and incentive margins) plus a predetermined margin.
-See preceding table for revenue amounts from Evangeline.
+See preceding table on page 20 for revenue amounts from Evangeline.